George Floyd protests in Atlanta: May 29

 As the protests became violent, Atlanta Mayor Keisha Lance Bottoms held a press conference to discuss the protests.
 Mayor Bottoms was joined by activist Bernice King (daughter of civil rights activist Martin Luther King Jr.) and rappers Killer Mike and T.I.
 During the conference, Bottoms decried the violence and urged the protesters to go home.
-At around 8:30 p.m., former Atlanta mayor and U.N.
+At around 8:30 pm, former Atlanta mayor and U.N.
 Ambassador Andrew Young was interviewed and said, "I'm thinking I want to cry.
 This was a good demonstration that went bad".
 At some point during the protests, Georgia Governor Brian Kemp activated the Georgia National Guard "to protect people & property in Atlanta", with as many as 500 troops becoming active.
 Governor Kemp stated that he was acting on a request from Mayor Bottoms.
 In addition, a state of emergency was declared in Fulton County.
 After this, news channel WXIA-TV reported that the protests moved north, initially along Marietta Street.
 Through the morning of May 30, police and firefighters responded to calls of vandalism, looting, and arson in Buckhead, which is considered an "upscale" area of the city.
 In particular, damage to stores was reported around Phipps Plaza, Lindbergh, and along Piedmont Road and Peachtree Road.
 In one case, firefighters were unable to reach a burning building due to protesting around it.
 Several Atlanta Fire Rescue Department fire trucks were damaged during the night.
 Shortly before midnight, the Fulton County Sheriff's Office announced that the entirety of their law enforcement division had been dispatched to the Lenox area.
 In the aftermath of the first night of protests, the APD stated that three officers had been injured.
 In addition, 20 APD vehicles were damaged.
 At least 70 protesters were arrested, with two police buses brought to downtown to help handle arrests.
 At least one protester had been shot.